From left, Michael, Gunner, and Caitlin Hart smile outside Duke Children's Hospital & Health Center.

 Gunner was luckier than most babies born with ARPKD.
 His liver and lungs were largely unaffected by the disease.
 But his kidneys were enlarged and full of cysts.
 Ultimately, he would need a kidney transplant.
 From day one, Delbert Wigfall, MD, a pediatric nephrologist at Duke Health, was involved in Gunner’s care.
 “We carefully managed him, and for several months he did okay.
 Then it became clear that he was not growing as rapidly as he should.
 The issue really became one of nutrition.”

-That’s when Alisha M. Mavis, MD, a Duke Health pediatric hepatologist and gastroenterologist, got involved.
+That’s when a Duke Health pediatric hepatologist and gastroenterologist got involved.
 Gunner was suffering from ascites -- fluid buildup and swelling in the abdomen that left him weak and malnourished.
-“Dr. Mavis was a godsend,” Caitlin Hart said.
-As part of Gunner’s team of doctors, Dr. Mavis worked closely with the family to treat his condition and help him grow and thrive.
+“The doctor was a godsend,” Caitlin Hart said.
+As part of Gunner’s team of doctors, she worked closely with the family to treat his condition and help him grow and thrive.

 Anything to Avoid Dialysis